polyswarmer/documentation/_i18n/en-US/_docs/connecting-to-the-market.md

 Once you've generated your own keyfile, you'll need to fund your wallet with ETH and NCT.

 Generally, you have 3 funding avenues available:
-1. Purchase ETH and NCT on cryptocurrency exchanges and transfer them to the wallet represented by your microengine's keyfile.
+1. Purchase ETH and NCT on cryptocurrency exchanges and transfer them to the production wallet represented by your microengine's production keyfile.
 Methods to purchase & transfer cryptocurrencies are generally outside the scope of this document.
 2. Subscribe to PolySwarm Direct - an upcoming service with configurable auto-refills that ensure your engine is funded.
 This service is in development, stay tuned!
-3. Initial partners have received an NCT seedling per our published distribution schedule.
+3. Initial partners have received a NCT seedling in their production wallet per our published distribution schedule.

 ## Finding Your Community(ies)

-The PolySwarm marketplace is composed of a patchwork of communities.
+The PolySwarm marketplace is made up of a patchwork of communities.
-Communities are groups of individuals and corporations that perhaps share a particular malware interest or mutually agree to maintain the confidentiality of artifacts exchanged within the community.
+Communities are groups of individuals and corporations that share a particular malware interest or mutually agree to maintain the confidentiality of artifacts exchanged within the community.

 PolySwarm's first community, Origin, is a public community accessible to everyone - it's where you'll want to get started.
-Origin acts as a sort of "proving ground" for security expert to build a reputation and later perhaps engage in additional communities.
+Origin acts as a sort of "proving ground" for security experts to build a reputation for their engine.
+Once security experts build a reputation, they may want to engage in additional communities.
 As more communities come online, they'll appear in PolySwarm Portal: <button disabled>Browse Communities → (coming soon!)</button>

 TODO: verify above button